ignaciomsarmiento/ignaciomsarmiento.github.io/_posts/2018-07-10-A-Simple-Spatial-Equilibrium-Model-with-Tidycensus.md

 <img src="/assets/images/amm_model/amm_figure.png" class="displayed" align="middle" width="500"  /> <br>

-Conclusion: the data reflect the predictions of the simple Alons-Muth-Mills model, land rents will decline with distance to the city center.
+Conclusion: the data reflect the predictions of the simple Alonso-Muth-Mills model, land rents will decline with distance to the city center.
 The speed at which they decline depends on transportation costs.

 Session Info
 ------------